PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "One carriage approaches my Lord, flying a banner of truce."

 "Oh.
 Oh, well, let them through.
 This may be easier than I thought."
-The word went up the ranks, and, with some grumbling, the Free Companions parted so a white carriage could reach them.
+The word went up the ranks, and, with some grumbling, they parted as a white carriage rumbled past.
 Torvalds and Weeveston dismounted and prepared to receive the parley.

 "I say," said Weeveston, "I think that's my carriage."